Wednesday, July 10, 2024

 Slow down, Steve...
 Learn!

-Welcome, one and all, to the third instalment of my Cosmos adventure (check out parts one and two).
-Okay, let's be honest, I feel my progress should have been "better".
+Welcome to the third installment of my Cosmos adventure (check out parts one and two).
+Let's be honest, I feel my progress should have been "better".
 I was a fool and paid for my cavalier attitude by suffering defeat at the hands of bandits.
-Hmm, it's a good idea to heed my previous words and learn the basics before rushing off.
+Hmm, I need to heed my previous words and learn the basics before rushing off!

-Beginning with the ship; it has a bewildering array of assorted functions - from engines and shield generators to sipping water or catching up on sleep.
-Each component has a placeholder tile used to access that particular aspect of the ship.
+Beginning with the ship, it has a bewildering array of functions - from engines and shield generators to sipping water or catching up on sleep.
+Each component has a placeholder tile that provides access to that particular aspect of the ship.
 Stand on it and hit <return> for access.
-Have a play and go through them all for an understanding of your new ship.
-There are many fascinating features like lasers, shields, and a star map - which cannot be used (yet) :-)
+Have a play and go through them all to understand your new ship.
+There are many fascinating features, such as lasers, shields, and a star map.

-Now that you're familiar with the different parts, it's time you took the Cosmos out for a test drive.
+Now that you're familiar with the different parts, it's time you took it out for a test drive.
 First, stand on the Pilot Control tile and hit the <return> key.
-Your view changes to the outside and you're good to go:
+Your view changes to the outside, and you're good to go:

 During your travels, you shall notice something called Deuterure.
-This is fuel, which depletes as you fly.
-Look to replenish it at stations or towns that offer this service, not all will.
+This is the fuel used to get about.
+Just like the expensive petrol for our cars, this depletes as we fly about.
+Of course, you should look to replenish it at stations or towns that offer this service, not all will.
 The "same" also applies to oxygen and water.

-To help you, I attempted a map of the ship detailing each part.
-I won't pretend to know everything but, those with a keen eye will notice my silly mistake - can you spot it?
+I've made a map of the ship detailing its many parts.
+Those with a keen eye will notice my silly mistake - can you spot it?
 Okay, I think that's it for "day three".
 I would love to hear from anyone playing Cosmos Chronicles.
-So comment below with your tips to share from this stage of the adventure.
+So comment below with your tips to share from this stage of the wonderful adventure.

 Click this blurry thumbnail to access the original image of the ship's internals.